 This example shows you how to make Onion Marmalade.
 The yield from this recipe is about 5 eight-ounce jars.

 You can go pick your own Onions!
-Otherwise, you'll have to go to the grocery store for the onions.
+Otherwise, you will have to go to the grocery store for the onions.
 The recipe traditionally uses red onions, but I'm partial to Vidalia's.

 Pick fresh onions that are not soft, moldy or discolored.